 The Supervisors of the Checklist are responsible for maintaining the list of registered voters in Rye (the checklist).
 There are three Supervisors of the Checklist, each of whom is elected by town vote to a six-year term.
-Currently the Supervisors are Sally S. King (2018), Jane Holway (2022) and Madeline Chichester (2020).
 New residents of Rye or residents who have attained legal voting age register to vote at the Town Clerk's office in the Town Hall.
 It is the Supervisors of the Checklist who approve each addition to the list of registered voters.
 Contact the Supervisors of the Checklist at the Town Clerk's office (603) 964-8562.